bcgov/cas-home/docs/giraffeContributionGuidelines.md

   Drawbacks are that we lose the 'single history' when we have the confidence that both apps can share the release process.

+## Testing considerations
+- After rebase (or merge) from the official `develop` branch, manual regression testing might be useful, in particular when common files have been modified.

 ## CI/CD considerations
 - Shipit will deploy `giraffe-develop` in a separate namespace to avoid interactions
 - Helm values will need to be adjusted for that